madslundt/NetCoreMicroservicesSample/README.md

 ### Api
 Api gateway is using Ocelot to have a unified point of entry to all microservices.
+Configuration for this can be found in `ocelot.json`.

 ### Microservice
-Microservices are just REST APIs and are created without any knowledge to each other.
-If a microservice wants to notify another service it simply publishes an event and the services subscribing to this event can take action on it using publish/subscribe with RabbitMQ.
+Microservices are REST APIs and are created without any knowledge to each other.
+If a microservice wants to notify other services it simply publishes an event and the services subscribing to this event can take action on it using publish/subscribe with RabbitMQ.

 A microservice consists of:
  - **Controllers**: API endpoints for the microservice.